Notable People

 That is what many readers and listeners respond to.
 Eagleman makes room for wonder without asking people to turn off their skepticism.

-His real subject is human flexibility
+His subject is human flexibility

 If there is a unifying theme across Eagleman's work, it is not theology.
 It is adaptability.